Formatting Text

 in_tag = False

-text = ""
+buffer = ""

 else:

-text += c
+buffer += c

-if not in_tag and text:
+if not in_tag and buffer:

 return out

-Since we’ve modified lex we are now passing layout not just the text of the page, but also the tags in it.
+Since we’ve modified lex, we are now passing layout not just the text of the page, but also the tags in it.
 So layout must loop over tokens, not text:

 def layout(tokens):